 static bool _certificateCheck(X509Certificate cert, String host, int port) => host == 'local.domain.ext';

 The function itself is simply expecting a bool, many of the posts I found simply suggested having it return true, but that's unsafe, even if this were left in and made it to production, it poses a very low risk.

 In simple terms this is what you need to do to get your Self Signed Cert working withing your dev environment, now to ensure complete context and maybe glean a few extra ideas, here is the current version of the Class I am using:

-I have both the GET and POST, with helpers for dealing with Cookies using Cookie_Jar, so for each request I am updating CJ with any cookies coming down from the API which are then attached to any subsequent calls.
+I have both the GET and POST, with helpers for dealing with Cookies using Cookie_Jar, so for each request, I am updating CJ with any cookies coming down from the API which is then attached to any subsequent calls.

 I have not fully tested the cookie side of this Class yet, I will update the Gist if any changes are made.